You may have heard of Daniel Tammet before – he’s the man who can teach himself to speak a new language fluently in a week!

 Daniel has explained that he finds some numbers more ‘good looking’ than others – bizarre but true!

 According to him, the number 117 is a handsome number – tall, lanky and a little bit wobbly, 9 is large and intimidating, and 1 appears as a flashing white light.
 He also claims that, 289 is particularly ugly, 333 is super attractive, and pi is beautiful.

-His skill to see numbers in this way means when he does big sums in his head, he doesn’t just calculate numbers, he experiences them.
+This skill allows him to do those big sums in his head.
+When he does this, however, he doesn’t just calculate the numbers, he experiences them.

 In Daniel’s words, “When I multiply numbers together, I see two shapes.
 The image starts to change and evolve, and a third shape emerges.
 That’s the answer.
 It’s mental imagery.
 It’s like maths without having to think.”